HenryOwenz/polycrypt-rs/README.md

 - Rust 1.55 or higher
 - Go 1.22 or higher (for Go bindings)
 - Python 3.6 or higher (for Python bindings)
+- Criterion 0.6.0 or higher (for benchmarking)
+- Linux build-essentials (for building on Linux)

 ## Installation